-Organizations map relationships, influence, and institutional knowledge — helping you see how organizations connect with other records in your Workspace Data / Network.
+An Organization is any company, institution, or government record.
+Organizations map relationships, influence, and institutional knowledge, helping you see how organizations connect with other records in your Network.

-Global vs Workspace Organizations
+Platform vs Workspace Organizations

-NetworkOS Defense keeps organization data consistent across the system while giving every workspace control over its private context.
+NetworkOS keeps organization data consistent across the system while giving every workspace control over its private context.

-Global Organizations
+Platform Organizations

-They include company details like industry, size, and location — sourced from trusted data providers and continuously enriched.
+Platform Organizations are verified, enrichment-ready records available across all of NetworkOS.
+They include company details like industry, size, and location, sourced from trusted data providers and continuously enriched.
+When you search or research in Terminal, you're drawing from this platform organization library.

 Workspace Organizations

-Once added, you can attach private context — like notes, tags, relationships, or Mission links — without changing the shared global record.
+Workspaces can use any Platform Organization by adding it into their workspace.
+Once added, you can attach private context (like notes, tags, relationships, or Mission links) without changing the shared platform record.

 This means: